Golden Triangle Cultural Tour

 Inclusions & Exclusions

-• All accommodations on a twin-sharing basis (eco-friendly homestays, heritage homes)
+• All accommodations on a twin-sharing basis (eco-friendly homestays, heritage hotels)

 • Breakfasts and special meals mentioned in the itinerary